 Great Grandmaster Park was a certified 9th dan black belt by the World Taekwondo Federation and 9th dan black belt in Hapkido by the Moo Sul Kwan Hapkido Federation in Korea and 5th dan black belt by the Korean Yudo Association.
 He is a Hall of Fame member of the World Taekwondo Federation, Seoul, Korea, and was one of the two highest ranking Moo Sul Kwan Hapkido instructors in the world.

-Today, Lee H. Park's Moo Sul Kwan and AMASEA has developed programs about taekwondo in Missouri, Colorado and Florida, including many clubs, like at Southeast Missouri State University, and numerous before and after school programs at many public and private schools that learn about taekwondo like at Colorado's Red Rocks Elementary School, Our Lady of Fatima Catholic School, University of Denver Women's College, West Woods Elementary School and Montessori Peaks Academy.
+Today, Lee H. Park's Moo Sul Kwan and AMASEA has developed programs about taekwondo in Missouri, Colorado and Florida, including many clubs, like at Southeast Missouri State University, and numerous before and after school programs at many public and private schools that learn about taekwondo like at Colorado's Red Rocks Elementary School, Westridge Elementary School, Bell Middle School, Our Lady of Fatima Catholic School, St. Catherine of Sienna School, West Woods Elementary School and Montessori Peaks Academy.

-Since 1988, the original Moo Sul Kwan founded by Lee Park has been led by Grandmaster Charles F. Hildebrand, President, and Grandmaster David A. LeGrand.
+Since 1988, the original Moo Sul Kwan founded by Lee Park has been led by Grandmaster Charles F. Hildebrand, President.
 The other Moo Sul Kwan master instructors: